Ghirardi–Rimini–Weber theory: Measurement problem and spontaneous collapses

 The first assumption of the GRW theory is that the wave function (or state vector) represents the most accurate possible specification of the state of a physical system.
 This is a feature that the GRW theory shares with the standard Interpretations of quantum mechanics, and distinguishes it from hidden variable theories, like the de Broglie–Bohm theory, according to which the wave function does not give a complete description of a physical system.
 The GRW theory differs from standard quantum mechanics for the dynamical principles according to which the wave function evolves.
-For more philosophical issues related to the GRW theory and to collapse theories in general one should refer to.
+More philosophical issues related to the GRW theory and to collapse theories in general one have been discussed by Ghirardi and Bassi.